railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ## *1.* Creating the application with Cloud9

-Follow the steps outlined in the Ruby Girls Cloud9 Sinatra Setup Guide [Cloud9 Setup](/cloud9-sinatra-guide)
+Follow the steps outlined in the Rails Girls Cloud9 Sinatra Setup Guide [Cloud9 Setup](/cloud9-sinatra-guide)

 ## *2.* Write a description for your application